TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 44/Ezekiel 44.28.md

 ---

-And they shall have an inheritance: I am their inheritance; and ye shall give them no possession in Israel; I am their possession.
+They shall have an inheritance: I am their inheritance; and you shall give them no possession in Israel; I am their possession.